 This section describes how to discover paid AMIs, launch paid AMIs, and launch instances with a support product code.
-Paid AMIs are AMIs you can purchase from other developers.
+Paid AMIs are AMIs that you can purchase from other developers.

-Amazon EC2 integrates with Amazon DevPay, allowing developers to charge other EC2 users for the use of their AMIs or to provide support for instances.
-To learn more about Amazon DevPay go to the Amazon DevPay Developer Guide.
+Amazon EC2 integrates with Amazon DevPay, allowing developers to charge other Amazon EC2 users for the use of their AMIs or to provide support for instances.
+For more information about Amazon DevPay, see the Amazon DevPay Developer Guide.